Generic Name: paclitaxel protein-bound (PAK li TAX el PRO teen-bound)

 Usual Adult Dose for Non-Small Cell Lung Cancer:

-100 mg/m2 administered as an intravenous infusion over 30 minutes on Days 1, 8, and 15 of each 21-day cycle.
-The recommended dose of carboplatin is target AUC of 6 mg*min/mL on Day 1 only of each 21-day cycle, beginning immediately after the completion of paclitaxel protein-bound administration.
+100 mg/m2 IV over 30 minutes on Days 1, 8, and 15 of each 21-day cycle; administer carboplatin on Day 1 of each 21-day cycle immediately after paclitaxel protein-bound

 Usual Adult Dose for Pancreatic Cancer:

 125 mg/m2 IV over 30 to 40 minutes on Days 1, 8, and 15 of each 28-day cycle; administer gemcitabine immediately after paclitaxel protein-bound on Days 1, 8 and 15 of each 28-day cycle

-Approved indication: Metastatic adenocarcinoma of the pancreas as first-line treatment, in combination with gemcitabine.
+Use: For metastatic adenocarcinoma of the pancreas as first-line treatment, in combination with gemcitabine

 What other drugs will affect paclitaxel protein-bound?

 Other drugs may interact with paclitaxel protein-bound, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.